lucaong/lucaongaro.eu/source/blog/2018-09-19-adopting-best-practices-without-being-adoopted.html.markdown

 example, how one class implements a "visitor pattern" in order to solve a problem.
 In this sense, knowing and studying design patterns is useful.

-On the other hand, patterns are NOT a benchmark to measure how good code is, and also not a menu of the good ways to solve problems with software.
+On the other hand, patterns are NOT a benchmark to measure how good some code is, and also not a menu of the proper ways to solve problems with software.
 First, they are obviously not an exhaustive list of all the possible valid ways to structure code.
 The original "Gang of Four" classic book lists 23 design patterns, but good design is clearly not about picking the right option out of these 23.
 Also, those patterns are heavily focused on Object Oriented design, which is just one possible programming discipline: in other contexts, like functional programming, most of those patterns do not have much meaning, while different patterns emerge.

 Thinking in terms of patterns when designing code might even be limiting: it's easy to end up "shoehorning" a solution into a pattern, and failing to recognize